bstag/Antler/.trae/documents/admin-interface-guide.md

 ---
 title: "Admin Interface Guide"
-description: "Complete guide to using the MdCms admin interface for content management"
+description: "Complete guide to using the Antler admin interface for content management"
 group: "Content Management"
 order: 1
 ---

 # Admin Interface Guide

-The MdCms admin interface provides a powerful, user-friendly way to manage all your content without directly editing Markdown files.
+The Antler admin interface provides a powerful, user-friendly way to manage all your content without directly editing Markdown files.
 This guide covers all aspects of using the admin interface effectively.

 ## Accessing the Admin Interface